jelz/gulp-metalsmith/tutorial/README.md

 ## Headless CMS

-Headless Content Management Systems offer advanced editing interfaces and then expose data via APIs.
+Headless Content Management Systems offer advanced editing interfaces and then expose data via API.
 A variety of technology stacks can be used to utilize content created by editors.

 It's time to migrate articles to [Contentful][7].
 You have to prepare Content